-3.11.2 Participant Configuration
+3.12.3 Participant Configuration

-At the yaml base level, along with allowlist tag, there will be the Participants that will be created, together with their specific configuration.
-Each Participant is identified by a unique Participant Id that will be the yaml key.
-The yaml value for this key is the configuration for this specific Participant.
-There could be any number of Participants, and Participant types could be repeated.
+At the yaml base level, along with builtin-topics tag, there will be the tag participants. participants handles an array of Participant configurations.
+Each Participant is identified by a unique Participant Name and requires to set the kind of the Participant.
+There could be any number of Participants, and Participant kinds could be repeated.

 Each Participant has its specific configuration.
-Please, refer to Participant types in order to see each of the Participant Types requirements.
+Please, refer to Participant kinds in order to see each of the Participant Kinds requirements.